Medical Interpreter Use in Healthcare

 • Explain to the patient the reason for the interpretation.

-• Communicate directly to the patient.
+• Communicate directly with the patient.

 • Have the interpreter sit next to or behind the patient.